 Our EffortsWe’re acting to preserve the best of the area’s parks, greenways and wild lands, or its green infrastructure, as a planned network of natural areas.
 The first, and perhaps most critical acquisition, was a major addition to Arabia Mountain Park that formed the foundation for a larger network of green space.

-We worked with community leaders and partners to protect a total of 2,173 acres, which nearly doubled the size of the park and created part of a corridor linking Arabia Mountain to nearby Panola Mountain State Conservation Park.
-Combined, the two parks constitute the largest natural area in DeKalb County.
+We worked with community leaders and partners from state and local government as well as private non-profits to protect a total of 2,173 acres, which nearly doubled the size of the county park and created part of a corridor linking the Davidson-Arabia Mountain Nature Preserve to nearby Panola Mountain State Park.
+Combined, the two parks constitute one of the largest natural area in metro-Atlanta.
 The preserved lands provide opportunities for trail systems, heritage preservation and education, recreation, and ecosystem and wildlife protection.

 What Is Green Infrastructure?Do you know what green infrastructure is, really?
 Watch our video to find out what people think of green infrastructure and learn from the Fund's Will Allen exactly what we mean when we use the term.

 Lindsay Street Park, Atlanta